teletypist/fred-teaches-git-at-foundry/1-cloning-and-committing/README.md

 ## Purpose

 The purpose of this activity is to get used to way that changes to code are 'saved' by git.
+Saving changes in git occurs in blocks and each block of changes is called a *commit* and the act of storing those changes is called *committing**.

 ### Steps